Can Hostage International help non British Organisation?

-You should always think carefully before engaging with the media.
+Always think carefully before engaging with the media.

-In most cases, you will be advised not to publicise the kidnapping in the media.
-Potential pitfalls of publicity include:
+In kidnap cases, you will likely be advised not to publicise the kidnapping in the media.
+However, in an arbitrary detention the situation can be more nuanced.

-If the story is already in the news, you might want to give a statement or the authorities may encourage you to do so (and they will often help you to write it).
 There are also some rare cases where media can play a useful role.
-If you are considering going to the media about the kidnapping incident, you should have a clear understanding of your objectives and should consider how you will manage reactions and media requests in the long term.
+If you are considering going to the media about your incident, you should have a clear understanding of your objectives and should consider how you will manage reactions and media requests in the long term.
 Always bear in mind the potential pitfalls outlined above.

 You may be approached by journalists.
 Reputable journalists and media professionals will explain what they are after and allow you to ask questions and come back to them in your own time.
 Others, who do not share your interests, might put unnecessary pressure on you or try to convince you to give them your story in exchange for exclusive information.
 Do not feel pressured to give your story to any journalists and vet the credibility of all approaches.
 If you are unsure about whether to give your story, keep a record of the journalistâs contact details so you can reach out to them when you are clear about your final decision.